Codemasters9122/User-Authentication-Page/README.md

 Open login.html in a web browser.
 Enter your username and password.
 Click the "Log In" button to submit the form.

-Though having minor errors,upon successful login, you will receive an alert message.
+Upon successful login, you will receive an alert message otherwise suitable error messages.

 **Contributing**